 With geology as your major, the entire planet is your field of exploration.
 Through faculty-student research, our students have traveled to the Andes Mountains, New England, Newfoundland, New Zealand, the Olympic Mountains of Washington state and other areas of the globe.

 Union is a member of the Keck Geology Consortium, a multi-college collaboration that provides research opportunities every summer.
 During summer and winter breaks, many students pursue geologically focused mini-terms in Alaska, Iceland and Peru.

 Our students regularly present their research at the National Conference on Undergraduate Research, at Union's Steinmetz Symposium, and at regional, national and even international professional conferences.
-Many are co-authors on papers that are published in scientific journals.
+Many students are co-authors on papers that are published in scientific journals.

 Union offers a solid foundation in the geological sciences that gives students a competitive edge in the job market and fosters success in graduate or professional school.